akhilpenumudy/Infinite_Runner_Game-/README.md

-# Infinite Runner Game - Submitted as my final graphics project in AP Computer Science A
+# Infinite Runner Game
+### Submitted as my final graphics project for my AP Computer Science A class.

 ☕️ Made entirely in Java